Which Political Party Is Better For the Stock Market? Senator Elizabeth Warren Pt 2

 for millions and millions of Americans are on the line.

-He was out there saying over and over and over that people should vote for him because he would cut your costs on day one, cut the cost of groceries, right?
+I'm in in this moment when Donald Trump was saying a year ago, right now, just put yourself back a year, he was out there saying over and over and over that people should vote for him because he would cut your costs on day one, cut the cost of groceries, right?

 Cut all the costs that families were experiencing on day one.
+Those were his words.

-And here we are on day 240-ish.
+And here we are on day 240-ish

-The cost of health care is already up and about to take another leap.
+and the cost of groceries is up.
+The cost of utilities is up, the cost of housing is up, the cost of healthcare is already up and about to take another leap.

 I've spent my whole life